20/10/2021

 The CO2 meter is the starting point for all measures.
 When it goes into orange or red, action must be taken.
 The ministerial decree by Minister Annelies Verlinden - applicable since Oct.
 1, 2021 - specifies the mandatory presence of an air quality meter (clearly visible to the public) with real-time measurements in:

-• the food and beverage outlets of the hospitality industry (including dance bars)
+• the food and beverage outlets of the hospitality industry (including dance pubs)

 • sporting sector establishments (including fitness centers)